 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages ADTRAN (ADTN) Investors with Significant Losses to Contact Its Attorneys, Application Deadline Approaching

 /EIN News/ -- SAN FRANCISCO, Nov.
-22, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges ADTRAN, Inc. (NASDAQ: ADTN) investors who have suffered losses in excess of $50,000 to submit their losses now or contact the firm immediately to learn if they qualify to recover compensable damages.
+27, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges ADTRAN, Inc. (NASDAQ: ADTN) investors who have suffered losses in excess of $50,000 to submit their losses now to learn if they qualify to recover compensable damages.
 The December 16, 2019 lead plaintiff deadline in a securities fraud class action pending against the company is approaching.

 Class Period: Feb.
 28, 2019 - Oct.
 9, 2019